 Just a short journey from Sorrento lies the charming coastal village of Marina Puolo.
 Home to less than 150 residents, it is the perfect place to skip the busy crowds of Sorrento’s Piazza Tasso and spend the day relaxing on its pristine beach.

-In the area, you can also visit the spectacular bio-diverse region of Punta Campanella, experiencing striking views of its unique wildlife and greenery.
+You can also visit the spectacular bio-diverse region of Punta Campanella, experiencing striking views of its unique wildlife and greenery.

 - Location: Marina Puolo (GPS)